 Chaos propagation in a many-body system such as ours cannot be merely captured by a temporal divergence.
-It was shown that systems can appear chaotic without exhibiting a single positive Lyapunov exponent \cite{Deissler1987}.
-A velocity dependent (or comoving) Lyapunov exponent, $\kappa(v)$, was defined to quantify the growth rate of a localized disturbance in a reference frame moving with a constant velocity $v=x/t$, such that the deterministic dynamics were deemed chaotic when the maximum value of $\kappa(v)$ was positive.
-The velocity of the comoving frame is analogous to the Lieb-Robinson velocity \cite{Lieb1972} of information scrambling in a many-body system with finite range interactions (for example, action of a local operator $\hat{\mathcal{A}}(x,t)$, on another local operator at a distant site $\hat{\mathcal{B}}(0,0)$).
+It was shown that systems can appear chaotic{, apparently} without exhibiting a single positive Lyapunov exponent \cite{Deissler1987}.
+A velocity-dependent (or comoving) Lyapunov exponent $\kappa(v)$ was defined to quantify the growth rate of a localized disturbance in a reference frame moving with a constant velocity $v$, such that the deterministic dynamics were deemed chaotic when the maximum value of $\kappa(v)$ was positive.
+The velocity of the comoving frame is analogous to the Lieb-Robinson velocity \cite{Lieb1972} of information scrambling in a many-body system with finite range interactions [for example, action of a local operator $\hat{\mathcal{A}}(x,t)$, on another local operator at a distant site $\hat{\mathcal{B}}(0,0)$].

-We obtain $v_B = 1.37(\pm 0.02) $ which is different from the value obtained for the classical Heisenberg model~\cite{das2018light} illustrating the difference in the microscopic dynamics of the two models.
+We obtain a front velocity $v_B = 1.37(\pm 0.02) $ which is different from the value obtained for the classical Heisenberg model~\cite{das2018light} {reflecting} the difference in the microscopic dynamics of the two models.
 In the vicinity of the ballistically propagating front, the form of the decorrelator can be approximated as~\cite{das2018light} as

 where $\kappa$ is the Lyapunov exponent of the system.
 A fit to this form in the vicinity of the front is also shown in Fig.(\ref{fig:Dxt_logDxt_drvn}) from which one can obtain a Lyapunov exponent as well equal to $0.36(\pm 0.02)$.